 If you are a student, faculty, or staff member interested in developing a new College House related to an academic or college life initiative, please contact Andy Hileman, Assistant Director of Residential & First-Year Programs.
 This process takes place in the Fall semester for the following academic year.

 There are currently 19 College Houses for the 2021-2022 academic year.
 College House Leadership is guided by a collaborative team of students, faculty, and administrators for each community.
 The RISE Program is a component of the College House program.

 * College House locations are subject to change at the discretion of the Office of Residential & First-Year Programs.

 College Houses provide a wide range of living options and gives students the opportunity to form self-directed and self-governing groups focused on a particular academic interest.
 Students establish clear learning outcomes for their group and, through a community agreement, plan how to be engaged participants in their community and the campus community.

-- an opportunity to learn about and promote a common interest
+- Provide students a unique learning experience that offers independence, sense of community, and opportunities to learn about and promote a common interest

 - Unite students around a common interest or discipline

-- Connect faculty and students through formal and informal interactions and gatherings
+- Connect students and faculty through formal and informal interactions